Kristiyalno/ReDone/README.md

 ## IMPORTANT

-The script sometimes messes up some stuff about Windows Explorer, in that case to quickly reload it run ```Reload Explorer.bat```, this fixes it.
+The script sometimes messes up some stuff about Windows Explorer, in that case just click `Shift` and release it, I'm not sure why but the script makes it stuck.

 ---